eryksiejka47/K-Spice-API-Yggdrasil/01. Setup/README.md

 `pip` is a tool that lets you download and install other useful Python packages.
 It usually comes with Python, but if it’s missing, you can install it by running:

+If you have multiple Python versions installed on your device or encounter issues during package installation, check out [this section](https://code.visualstudio.com/download).

 ```bash
 python -m ensurepip --upgrade